Exploring the physics behind the non-thermal emission from star-forming galaxies detected in gamma rays: Introduction

 Focusing on the synchrotron emission, many studies explored the SFR--luminosity correlation at lower radio frequencies, in particular at 150~MHz \citep[e.g.][]{Gurkan2018,Wang2019,Smith2020}, where the free--free absorption might become severe.
 Typically, the free-free absorption significantly reduces the emission up to $\sim 10-10^2$ MHz in galaxies with moderate SFR \citep{Schober2017,chyzy2018}, and up to a few GHz in ultraluminous IR galaxies \citep[ULIRG;][]{Condon1991, Clemens2010}.

 Despite most of the radio emission is expected from CRs populating galactic disks, some additional radio emission produced in SFGs might have different origin.
 In particular, a non--negligible contribution might come from individual sources such as SNRs \citep[][]{Lisenfeld2000}, activity of a coexisting active galactic nucleus \citep[AGN;][]{Mancuso2017}, or particles populating the galactic halo as a consequence of the escape from the galactic disk via diffusion or advection in winds \citep{Heesen2009, Romero2018}.
+It is also possible a smaller contribution of emission coming from pulsar wind nebulae \citep{Ohm2013} and millisecond pulsars \citep{Sudoh2021}; in particular, the latter can become important at low frequencies and low SFR.
+Nevertheless, the contribution of these objects to the diffuse emission is still unclear.

 \citet{Lacki2010} and \citet{Martin2014} have explored the transport of CRs throughout the SFR range, studying at the same time both the radio and $\gamma$-ray correlations with the SFR.
 This multiwavelength approach allowed to better constrain the role of CRs in shaping these correlations highlighting, in particular, the key role played by protons in the production of both $\gamma$-rays and secondary electrons.
 Indeed, the latter are inferred to be responsible for most of the radio emission at high SFR, where protons are expected to be efficiently confined.
 Despite these recent improvements, our knowledge of the CR transport properties in SFGs remains poor and several questions are still open.
 For instance: How does the CR escape from galaxies evolve with the SFR and which is its impact on calorimetry?
 What is the interplay between primary and secondary electrons in shaping the radio luminosity of SFGs?
 Can the luminosity--SFR correlation help us in exploring possible dependencies of magnetic and radiation fields in SFGs?
 What is the actual role/contamination of free--free emission and absorption in SFGs?
 Can it help us in exploring alternative cosmic acceleration sites?